 The Omega Dubai Desert Classic was born in 1989 when the European Tour visited the Middle East for the first time.
-The roll of honour includes seven different Major Champions.
-They are: Seve Ballesteros (1992), Ernie Els (1994, 02, 05), Fred Couples (1995), José Maria Olazábal (1998), Mark O'Meara (2004), Tiger Woods (2006, 08) and Rory McIlroy (2009, 15).
-Between them they have won 32 Major Championships.
+The roll of honour includes nine different Major Champions.
+They are: Seve Ballesteros (1992), Ernie Els (1994, 02, 05), Fred Couples (1995), José Maria Olazábal (1998), Mark O'Meara (2004), Tiger Woods (2006, 08), Rory McIlroy (2009, 15), Henrik Stenson (2007) and Danny Willett (2016) Between them they have won 34 Major Championships.

 Promoted and organized by golf in DUBAi, the tournament is fondly referred to as the ‘Major of the Middle East,’ because of its longevity and a world-class field that it attracts every year.

-Since 1989 the tournament has seen 22 different winners from 12 different nations.
+Since 1989, the tournament has seen 22 different winners from 12 different nations.
 The 27th edition of the tournament in 2016, won by England’s Danny Willett, boasted truly a ‘Classic field’ that comprised 89 European Tour winners, eight major champions with combined 15 titles, six European Tour number ones, 20 Ryder Cup players and nine former ODDC champions and two of world’s top six players.

 The tournament week recorded a healthy attendance of 43,503, which was well over the last year's figure (38,165).
 As many as 11,953 fans were on hand on Sunday, beating the previous best final day figure of 11,077 recorded in 2015.

 Ernie Els (1994, 2002, 05), Rory McIlroy (2009, 15), Tiger Woods (2006, 2008) and Stephen Gallacher (2013, 2014) are the only players who have recorded multiple victories in the Omega Dubai Desert Classic.